MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab04_Client_Scripting.md

 3. Get the Permit Type value from the form.

-	- Add the script mentioned below inside the _**handlePermitTypeSettings** function. contoso_permittype is the logical name of the Permit Type Column.
-You can verify this in the Table metadata.
+	- Add the script mentioned below inside the _**handlePermitTypeSettings** function. contoso_permittype is the logical name of the Permit Type column.
+You can verify this in the table metadata.

             var permitType = formContext.getAttribute("contoso_permittype").getValue();